 You know, my dear graphic design friends, that just imagining, in this case, isn’t enough though.
-I hope none of the brands displayed here will come after this curious graphic designer claiming copyright abuse or anything similar – as I said, it’s an exercise.
+I hope none of the brands displayed here will come after this curious graphic designer claiming copyright abuse or anything similar – just to clarify, we will not print custom t-shirts of these designs (even though I’d love to!), it’s merely an exercise.
 An exercise which got interesting when it revealed results which show that perhaps, in the branding world, not all choices are that naive.
 Let’s start.

 Colour is probably the most important part of branding.
 It walks side by side and hand in hand with the brand’s visual identity, is there from the very first minute and, if it’s chosen correctly, stays for eternity.
 Would you get eager for french fries without McDonald’s giant yellow M?
 Or would Coca-Cola be the same without its magnetic red?
 We can’t know for sure.
 Coke doesn’t even have an exact Pantone matching colour anymore (though they recommend 485, apparently), making it almost mythical.
 Respect.